Horse People: Stories

 Stories of hardship and ecstasy.
 A young widow romances a German immigrant while weighing a proposal from colonial governor Alexander Spotswood

 .
 Convicted of murdering her master, an enslaved woman is burned at the stake.
-A breakneck stagecoach ride gives a bricklayer’s apprentice the power to save or destroy his fellow passengers.
-An aging bachelor despairs of his marriage to a Confederate orphan.
+A breakneck stagecoach ride gives a bricklayer’s apprentice a chance to save or destroy his fellow passengers.
+An aging bachelor despairs of his late-in-life decision to marry a younger woman.
 A beautiful girl joins the 1898 Alaska Gold Rush

 , charms a violent gangster, the real-life Soapy Smith

 , and figures out the secret of his fabulous wealth.